-The Company offers all Canadian-based and U.S.-based Executive Officers from time to time the opportunity to participate in the group retirement savings plan that is made available to all other Canadian-based and U.S.-based employees.
-In Fiscal 2017, the Company matched each Canadian-based employee's contribution to the group registered retirement savings plan (the "Group RRSP") and each U.S.-based employee's contribution to the U.S. 401(k) Plan dollar for dollar up to 5% of the employee's base salary, subject to Canada Revenue Agency's current year contribution limit for Canada and the IRS limit in the case of each U.S. employee.
+The Company offers all U.S.-based Executive Officers from time to time the opportunity to participate in the group retirement savings plan that is made available to all other U.S.-based employees.
+In Fiscal 2018, the Company matched each U.S.-based employee's contribution to the U.S. 401(k) Plan dollar for dollar up to 5% of the employee's base salary, subject to the IRS limit in the case of each U.S. employee.
 Consistent with the Company's philosophy, no additional forms of pension plan are offered to the NEOs.